0330 822 0505

 6x £10000

-Of course, it isn’t quite as simple as that – a lender will look primarily at both your annual income and outgoings before deciding how much you can borrow.
-In terms of what interest rates you may be offered, this will be determined by a number of factors including your credit score, employment status, and whether you’re paying off credit cards or any other debts.
+Of course, it isn’t quite as simple as that – a lender will look primarily at your annual income and outgoings before deciding how much you can borrow.
+Regarding what interest rates you may be offered, this will be determined by several factors, including your credit score, employment status, and whether you’re paying off credit cards or any other debts.

-If you’d like to find out how much you may be able to borrow, based on your own annual income, take a look at our affordability calculator below.
+If you’d like to find out how much you can borrow based on your annual income, use our affordability calculator below.

 calculator icon